AbhishekPrabhudesai/CMPE297/Cats Vs Dogs Classification/README.md

-This folder contsins VGG16 and LeNet models build from scrach with Keras API
+This folder contains VGG16 and LeNet models build from scrach with Keras API